 Microsoft takes your device and account security seriously, which is why the Microsoft team has been on a mission to do away with passwords.

-Understanding the challenges with passwords, including difficulties with memory and the huge chance of re-using and writing down, the team has made considerable steps to develop a passwordless yet secure alternative to manage authentication.
-This alternative is the windows hello.
+Understanding the challenges with passwords, including difficulties with memory and the huge chance of re-using and writing them down, the team has taken considerable steps to develop a passwordless yet secure alternative to manage authentication.
+This alternative is Windows Hello.

 With the ultramodernist and greatest features of Windows Hello being optimized by constant research and trial, it has been made available for corporate use in what we know as windows hello for Business.
 It has powerful features and capabilities make it easier and more secure to apply in a company set up to keep the important data of businesses and organizations.